 Read our 2014 Report Card for Kingston.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kingston is shown as a purple triangle. (analysis methodology)
+Kingston is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kingston was the primary sponsor of 13 bills that were enacted.
 The most recent include: